criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AudienceSegmentSizeEstimationEntityV1Resource.md

 # AudienceSegmentSizeEstimationEntityV1Resource

-A class that represents a ValueType in a guild compliant way
+A top-level object that encapsulates a Criteo API response for a single value

 ## Properties
 Name | Type | Description | Notes